 When we first opened Walkera’s box, design-wise speaking, we felt like we were holding a DJI Phantom 3.
 Indeed, Walkera’s airframe seems to be very similar to the iconic drone, right up to the paint job.
 The only thing that differentiates the Walkera QR X350 Pro from the DJI class drone is the hub-like attachment at the top of the drone.

 Walkera QR X350 PRO Drone Specs

 In terms of aerial stabilization, the Walkera QR X350 has been retrofitted with the revolutionary DEVO-M flight controller, which increases the drone’s overall stability.
 Furthermore, the DEVO-M gimbal is also GPS-assisted, which means that no matter the wind speed, the drone will always point in the right direction.

-Thanks to the high-definition RC, you can control the drone from a distance of 2 kilometers.
-Now, in terms of aerial imagery capabilities, the drone comes outfitted with an iLook camera.
+Apart from the aerial stabilization gimbal, the drone also has additional sensors that can stabilize the camera’s image during flight.
+In terms of aerial imagery capabilities, the drone comes outfitted with an iLook camera.
 However, you can always attach a Go Pro Hero 3 or even a Sony HDR-AS30V camera.

 Walkera QR X350 Pro Remote Control & Set-up for First Flight

 In the same upper part, you will find two switches and two adjustable knobs.
 The switches trigger the FMOD/IOC (Intelligent Flight Mode), while the two knobs can fine-tune the control gimble and adjust the drone’s tilt and roll.
-Right beneath the FMOD and the fine-tune knobs, you will find four additional switches.
+Right beneath the FMOD and the fine-tune knobs, there are four additional switches.
 They trigger the manual mode, the GPS altitude hold mode, and the One Key Go Home mode, and can further tune the rotors.

 Camera iLooK and Gimbal G-2D Included; 5200mAh LiPo battery and changer included

-Located closely to the twin rudders are four additional switches which you can use for trimming.
+Located closely to the twin rudders are four additional switches which can be used for trimming.
 Of course, the middle part of the remote contains a big power switch and a bright LED power indicator.
 The bottom part of the remote is occupied by a good-quality LCD, which displays real-time telemetry, like elevation, airspeed, throttle, rudder, inclination, and more.

 Even before flying the drone, we have to admit that we had very high expectations, but luckily, the drone did not disappoint.
 Due to its dimensions, it was clear that we could not fly it indoors.
 So, we took our friend outside for a spin.

-It was a bright day, and the wind speed did not exceed nine mph – perfect conditions for testing the drone.
+It was a bright day, and the wind speed did not exceed 9 mph – perfect conditions for testing the drone.
 After hitting a few buttons, the drone came to life, emitting a low-intensity buzzing sound.

-In just a few seconds, our Walkera was up in the air and was starting to gain quite altitude.
+In just a few seconds, our Walkera was up in the air and was starting to gain quite an altitude.
 Luckily, we spent the extra buck in order to secure the FPV glasses, so, it wasn’t much of a problem if the drone flew too far from its initial location.

 By the way, with the FPV glasses attached, you can see what happens over a range of 2 kilometers.
 As for transmission quality, the gap between us and the drone did not affect the overall quality.
 For the purpose of our test, we attached a Go Pro Hero 3 camera to the gimbal.

 What we’ve appreciated the most is that no matter the wind speed, the Devo stabilization system will keep the camera as steady as a rock.
 Furthermore, apart from wind compensation, the camera gimbal will even keep the device fixed, no matter how fast you change course.
 Overall, the drone performed flawlessly.
 With its seamless flight and high-quality image transmission due to the GPS-guided gimbals.

 What’s in the box?